CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

 1. Now click on the **Create** button to continue.

-1. At this step, you must enter Log analytics workspace ID and a key to install the MMA in the **sqlvm**.
+1. At this step, you must enter Log analytics workspace ID and a key to install the MMA ( Microsoft Monitoring Agent ) in the **sqlvm**.

 1. Now, enter the Workspace ID and Key that you copied from the previous step, and click on **Review + Create** button and then click on **Create** on next window.

    ![](.././media/create1.png "sqlsearch")

-   After a few minutes, the deployment will complete and you can continue with the next task.
+   The deployment will take around 5 to 10 minutes to complete.
+You have to wait for this deployment to get successful to proceed to the next step.

-1. Go to **SQLVM** Azure Arc - SQL Server resource and select the **Environment Health** under settings from the left side menu.
+1. Then, Go to **SQLVM** Azure Arc - SQL Server resource and select the **Environment Health** under settings from the left side menu.

-   Now select the below details:
+   Now select the below details ( scroll down if you don't see the options ):

    * **Account Type:** Select **Domain User Account** from the drop-down menu.